 - Leverage your community.

-IGTV, like Stories, is built on Instagram leveraging a global community of more than 800 million people.
+IGTV, like Stories, is built on Instagram leveraging a global community of millions of people.
 When your followers open IGTV, they will instantly see original content from you, and new people can also discover your brand.

 Tips for IGTV